 The term "knowledge" is sometimes viewed in a hierachical sense, with data as the base, then additional narrowing layers adding information, knowledge, understanding and wisdom.
 Rather than joining the discussion on the relevance, relationship or reality of such a pyramid, here "knowledge" is used in its most generic sense and the related terms when used are done so rather synonymously.

-The evolution in the nature of information has numerous social implications (Drucker, 1969^; Garham, 2004^; Machlup, 1962^; Machlup, 1980^).
+Today, world culture is transistor powered: noiseless, tiny and ingeniously applied power control.
+This ongoing evolution in the nature of information has numerous social implications (Drucker, 1969^; Garham, 2004^; Machlup, 1962^; Machlup, 1980^).
 In a series of books, the Tofflers (1980^, 1990^, 2006^), Castells (2000^, 2010^), Drucker (1993^) and Shapiro & Varian (1998^), among others, established the idea that knowledge (information) had become more powerful than wealth (capital) which in a preceding era had grown more powerful than the physical power that drives much of agriculture, industry and police and military systems.
 One sign of the information age power transformation from 1950 to 1980 was that manufacturing goods had been eclipsed by information management as the dominant economic activity in the world (Toffler, 1980^).
 "Internet-related consumption and expenditure, if measured as a sector, is now bigger than agriculture or energy" ("Big Data", 2012^).
 Surpassing both capital and labor, data has become the new oil, the new raw material of business ("Data", 2011^).
 Knowledge has become the "primary engine of economic growth" (Birkinshaw, 2005^).
-Enormous quantities of this "new oil" are free, and for those living on the poorer side of the digital divide, including public schools, this is of tide-changing importance.
+Enormous quantities of this "new oil" are free.
+For those living on the poorer side of the digital divide, including public schools, this is of tide-changing importance.
 But it is more than the new power; data is a very different cat than capital and labor.
 Failing to understand its distinctive nature will cause many analyses to fail in thinking about how to integrate this new power into our educational and cultural systems.

 The Nonrival Nature of Information